EhsanMassah/tutoringwebsite/README.md

 - SMTP_HOST, SMTP_PORT, SMTP_USER, SMTP_PASS — for Nodemailer (optional)
 - ADMIN_EMAIL — email to receive lead notifications
+- AUTOREPLY_SUBJECT (optional) — custom subject line for the client acknowledgement email
+- AUTOREPLY_BODY (optional) — plain-text body for the client acknowledgement email
+- AUTOREPLY_DISABLED (optional) — set to `true` to skip autoresponder even when SMTP is configured
+- Copy `.env.example` to `.env.local` and fill in the values above before running `npm run dev` if you want to test the full email flow locally.

 Files of interest